Geotab/real-time-map/README.md

 # READ ME

-### Getting started
+### How to Install The Real Time Map Add-in:

 1. Download the repo.
 2. Execute `npm install` to install all dependencies.
-3. Execute `npm run build`, then find the MyGeotab compatible addin in the dist folder!
+3. Execute `npm run build`, to build the add-in.
+4. After the build succeeds, you can find the MyGeotab compatible add-in inside the "dist" folder!
+5. Remove the "dist/img/samples" folder if it exceeds your MyGeotab add-in size limitation.
+6. Navigate to MyGeotab/systemSettings/Add-Ins, and click new Add-in.
+7. Fill in the configuration field, or copy the values from configuration.json from this project.
+8. Proceed to click the "add" button in files, and upload the entire dist folder (excluding the dist/img/samples folder) to Mygeotab.
+9. Navigate to the Real Time Map addin page (which should be under "Activity" if you used the provided configuration file)

 ### For Developers

 1. Execute `npm install` to install all dependencies.
 2. Execute `npm run devBuild && npm run devServer` to start the dev server (or execute dev.sh).
 This creates a server that can be tested in a MyGeotab test enviroment.

+Real Time Map is not meant to be used or developed standalone!
+Please ensure you are running this application inside of a proper MyGeotab environment.

 ### Official documentation